CIOSC/CAS-Digital-Credentials/scheme/objects/objca-table.md

-# Objects of Conformity Assessment Summary Table
+# Objects of Conformity Assessment Schedule

 Objects of Conformity Assessment definitions are adapted from a variety of techical specifications and standards.